 Right from the start, however, be aware that NOT everyone would understand what you’re planning to go through.
 Most of them will think you’re crazy, while some might be secretly waiting and wishing for you to fail.

 …But ultimately, you should NOT care about what others think.
-This is a VERY important life skill that you should try to develop by now.
+You do NOT need to seek anyone’s permission either.
+These are important life skills that you should try to develop by now.

 Just think about it: instead of wasting your time minding other people’s thoughts, you should just focus that energy on quitting your office job to travel the world!